winxpqq955/Obsidra/README.md

 # Obsidra
-A simple but efficient tool to register Velocity servers when Paper servers start, coordinated via NATS.
+A simple but efficient tool to register Paper server instances on Velocity when they start, coordinated via NATS.

 Docker templates and example setups might be provided in the future.